-- Candidates for a 2nd degree are exempt from the University’s General Education requirements, and can receive a maximum of 45 transfer credits towards an Associate degree or 90 credits towards a Bachelor’s degree consistent with the University’s residency policy.
-For such students, the Office will transfer wholesale the total number of credits that students can apply to their 2nd degree up to these credit limits and excluding degree-specific credits related to student’s proposed 2nd degree.
+- A student with a baccalaureate degree from an accredited institution who wishes to pursue a second baccalaureate degree at UDC is exempt from General Education requirements, and can receive a maximum of 45 transfer credits towards an Associate degree or 90 credits towards a Bachelor's degree consistent with the University's residency policy.
+For such students, the Office will transfer wholesale the total number of credits that students can apply to their 2nd degree up to these credit limits and excluding degree-specific credits related to student's proposed 2nd degree.
 New students must meet with the Department Chair of their 2nd degree, and bring official copies of all relevant transcripts with them to this meeting, so the Chair can conduct an evaluation of degree-specific credits for approval, and advise students on the courses needed to earn their degree at UDC.
 Regardless of how many degree credits are approved by the Department, students must comply with the University residency policy to earn a 2nd degree.

 Undergraduate Transfer Examination Credit Policies